 Visit for: its straighforward simplicity, aesthetic appeal, and the recognisable skill with which it was built

-One of the most interesting and beautiful Moslem houses of prayer lies on the banks of the Klip River.
+One of the most interesting and beautiful Moslem houses of prayer, the Soofi Mosque of Ladysmith lies on the banks of the Klip River.

 Visit for: the spacious interior, the grounds, and the frieze of circular plaques with Koranic inscriptions